JorgeG1016/scenario-runner/README.md

 ## Usage

 The Command Runner takes one mandatory command line argument, a configuration file.
-The configuration file must be a valid JSON file. configuration options are outlined in the Configuration section.
+The configuration file must be a valid `JSON` file.
+Configuration options are outlined in the Configuration section.
 Below is an example of how to invoke the Command Runner

 ```Rust